cantel/faser-daq/README.md

 [codimd]: <https://codimd.web.cern.ch/s/B1oArin-r>

+Subscribe to the "daqling-users" CERN e-group for updates.

+To contact the developers: daqling-developers@cern.ch (only for "daqling-users" members).

 ## DAQling as a git submodule

 After cloning DAQling_top, the following commands are necessary to clone DAQling as a submodule: